GUIDES NOT INCLUDED

 If you are having problems with morale, try to build a great hall in your rocket.
 (An example of this is covered in the next section.)

-EXAMPLE EARLY ROCKET
+SOME EXAMPLE ROCKET DESIGNS

 I can't be bothered trying to fit things into the tiny nosecone, so I start with the spacefarer module.
 I also unlock other space-saving stuff before going to space, like the mini gas pump and the wall toilet.